ando-lab/mdx-examples/README.md

 ### Hardware

 The `_map` examples can make use of multi-core processing.
 The required RAM can be very large, especially when building the fine maps.
 The examples were tested on a desktop computer with 64 Gb of RAM and a 10-core CPU.
+On the test system, each map example required several hours to run.

 The `_model` examples are less resource intensive, however sufficient RAM is needed for storing the diffuse maps.
+On the test system, each example required about 15 minutes.

 ## Instructions